iMeanAI/WebCanvas/README.md

 - **Enhanced Granularity of Progress Reward**: Allows for a thorough assessment of the reward module within the framework of autonomous web agents, focusing on the pivotal influence of reward signal quality.
 - **Easy to Scale with Online Web Environment**: Connected to a comprehensive suite of toolkits with accurate observation capture and rich action space to define demonstration trajectories and intermediate states for real-time, open-ended web tasks, allowing for robust evaluation in dynamic web environments.
 Check out our [browser plugin and data platform](https://builder.imean.ai/).
 - **Mind2Web-Live Dataset**: Presents a refined version of the original Mind2Web[^1] static dataset, containing 542 tasks with 2439 intermediate evaluation states, serving as the foundation general purpose benchmark.

+## 🚀 Roadmap

+- **Better Modularity and More Flexible Integration**: To help easier integration of WebCanvas evaluation, connect offline agents to online environment.
+- **Better Observation**: Faster in computing, more accurate, and combine more modality(text, code, vision, conversation, etc.)
+- **Broader Action Space**: Add actions like cache in memory, output final answer, code execution etc. to develop a better interface for web agent, which may differ from human's.
+- **Dynamic Evaluation Function**: Provide toolkit for community to define dynamic evaluation functions(for example, model-based evaluation) as supplementary of current static evaluation functions.
+- **More Dataset Coverage**: Introduce more datasets in different domains that address key capabilities in online web tasks.
+- **Accumulate Knowledge on Agent Experiences**: Develop better algorithm to handle error encountered when inference in live environment, also accumulate knowledge on agent experiences in different websites.
+- **Statistics on Agent Cost other than Performance**: Enable calculation of token consumption or GPU consumption of agent framework or agent model to serve as another optimization goal for truly practical web agent.
+- **Cloud Version to Mitigate Environment Discrepancy**: We are working on a cloud version for more reliable evaluation.

+## 📋 TODO

+- [ ] Support more base model calling(Claude, Gemini, Open-source Models from together.ai, etc.). - in progress
+- [ ] Add more benchmarking data as showcase: webarena[^2], GAIA[^3], workarena[^4], etc. - in progress
+- [ ] Enable token consumption calculation. - in progress
+- [ ] Better modularity to ease integration. - in progress
+- [ ] Add vision as an extra observation and implement various grounding strategies.
+- [ ] Keep updating error handling module.
+- [ ] Develop up-to-date visualizations of current live websites agent performance.
+- [ ] Add information extraction related actions and relative evaluation metrics.
+- [ ] Enable script-based actions and evaluation.

 ## 🔍 Evaluation on Existing WebCanvas Benchmarks